Zermatt is a scenic village in the Swiss Alps – the ultimate destination to admire the majestic Matterhorn.

-Since I cannot afford the accommodation and service in Riffelalp Resort yet, I guess I have no choice but to enjoy and embrace the fun adventures in nature first.
+Since I cannot afford the accommodation and service at Riffelalp Resort yet, I guess I have no choice but to enjoy and embrace the fun adventures in nature first.
 Who’s with me?!

 So, let’s move on to Riffelsee, the most picturesque lake for Matterhorn reflection shots, which is our next scenic spot in Zermatt.

-Riffelsee, situated at an elevation of 2757 meters above sea level, is the most accessible lake from Zermatt that is ideal for taking excellent photos of Matterhorn.
+Riffelsee, situated at an elevation of 2757 meters above sea level, is the most accessible lake from Zermatt that is ideal for taking excellent photos of the Matterhorn.

 Going to Riffelsee

 Rotenboden is the closest train station to Riffelsee, and it’s only a short train ride from the valley station.

 When to Visit Riffelsee